 Silk fabrics help to maintain the body temperature by reducing the excessive sweating and moisture loss that can worsen dryness and irritation.

 Silk clothing is available on prescription in some countries, including the UK, but for cost reasons is rarely offered.
 A recent study involved 300 children with moderate to severe eczema who wore silk garments for 6 months, more often at night than in the day in addition to standard care (ie corticosteroids).
 Skin infections were reduced, and symptoms improved in those wearing silk clothing but quality of life improvements such as itch reduction or sleep loss were not measured.
 Even so, the ‘small treatment effect’ was deemed ‘unlikely to be cost-effective using currently accepted thresholds’.
 As a result, obtaining silk clothing on prescription is increasingly difficult.

 Silk clothing acts like a second skin, helps to relieve itching, retains moisture to improve hydration, repels irritants and aids temperature regulation.
 It is important to select medical grade silk fabrics for clothing, however, in which the silk fibres are treated to remove silk glue (serecin) to make them hypoallergenic.
 The silk may be bonded to soothing polymers and impregnated with natural, zinc-based antibacterial agents to suppress bacterial growth.
 Flat seams reduce irritation, and are positioned away from common irritation areas such as under arm and inner elbows.

 Silk bedding also helps to reduce irritation at night and discourages dust mites.

-Hard water treatments
+Hard water treatments for eczema

 Swimming pools that contain hard water and chlorine-based disinfectants are known to worsen eczema.
 Less well known is that showering or bathing at home in hard water (which contains high levels of calcium carbonate and chlorine) can also irritate the skin.